isomerpages/imda-tradetrust/_about-tradetrust/Why adopt TradeTrust.md

 law and cryptographically trustworthy with data confidentiality.</p>
 </li>
 <li>
-<p>Confidently conduct trade with new trading partners with complete transparency
+<p>Confidently conduct trustworthy trade with new trading partners with complete
-and traceability.</p>
+transparency and traceability.</p>
 </li>
 </ul>
 <h4>Compliance</h4>